 The arrangement between a broker dealer and a small business owner can run smoothly if the brokerage fund stays solvent, and the investor continues to maintain their account.
 It’s only in the event of insolvency that SIPC insurance comes into play.
 If the brokerage fund becomes insolvent, SIPC insurance will replace cash and securities up to $500,000 ($250,000 cash).

-There’s a caveat to this.
-The broker dealer must be an SIPC member for the investor to make a claim.
+There’s a caveat to this though: the broker dealer must be an SIPC member for the investor to make a claim.
 If you’re looking for business finance tips, begin with checking on the SIPC status of a brokerage firm before you make your first deposit with them.
 Without that, you’ll be adding your insolvency losses to monthly expense reports with no hope of any recourse.

 What financial bodies does SIPC insurance cover?